 Our standard delivery charge is £40 for delivery if you live in the UK.
 If you live outside the UK, please see all delivery options on the website.

 Please note we recommend that our bikes are assembled and checked by a professional bike mechanic.

 Yes, we have Frog stores all over Europe, USA, Canada and the rest of the world.
 Please click HERE to find your nearest stockist.

 If you live elsewhere, we will send bikes to almost any country in the world.
 Please see our delivery options.

 If you think something is wrong with the bike (including warranty issues) and you have bought it from a retailer please contact the retailer in the first instance.

 If you purchased direct from Frog Bikes please call us on +44 1784 557300 as one of our mechanics may be able to help you fix the issue over the phone.

-If you purchased the bike direct from us you can return your bike for any reason within 28 days, or after that if there is a fault you can return it within 2 years under our standard warranty, or within 5 years with Warranty plus.
+If you purchased the bike directly from us you can return your bike for any reason within 28 days, or after that, if there is a fault you can return it within 2 years under our standard warranty, or within 5 years with Warranty plus.

 We’re sure you’ll understand that if it has been ridden outside we can only refund or exchange if it is faulty.